As an agile coach, I knew how self-organization manifests itself in various ceremonies. There is a...Read More

 I began life as a child, and still continue to behave like one.
 I started my working years as an individual contributor, and still continue to be one.
 In addition to this in my wonderful journey of life and work I have also...Read More

 A speaker finishes a great speech – at least, HE thinks it is great!
 He then asks, “Any questions?”
 What does he expect?
-If I were him, I would expect the audience to demonstrate a level of understanding of what the...Read More
+If I were him, I would expect the audience to demonstrate a level of understanding...Read More

 This article is part of the series on “Journey of a coach” covering my experiences as a performance coach.
-You may have the read an earlier article in the series on “Journey of a coach – the beginning”.
-The journey continues...Read More
+You may have the read an earlier article in the series on “Journey of a coach – the...Read More

 When I started as an Agile coach eight years ago, my only relative and somewhat debatable “agile” experience was some iterative development we did on a very large product over nearly 19 months.
-This was a project where we worked...Read More
+This was a project...Read More

-As a person who has worked as a CIO for a large international organisation, I will use the CIO’s role as an example and take a few issues that I have faced, some mistakes that I have committed and some successes that I have had...Read More
+As a person who has worked as a CIO for a large international organisation, I will use the CIO’s role as an example and take a few issues that I have faced, some mistakes that I have committed and some successes that I...Read More